Key takeaways

 Essential Receipt Checklist:

-Allow digital submission within seven days, define small vendor exceptions under ₹500 with self-declaration, verify IRN and QR code for e-invoices above ₹50,000, and enforce missing-receipt protocols consistently.
+Allow digital submission within seven days.
+Define small vendor exceptions under ₹500 with self-declaration.
+Verify IRN and QR code for e-invoices above ₹50,000.
+Enforce missing-receipt protocols consistently.
+A company expense policy with Tally integration should map these fields directly to ledger entries during ingestion.

 Implementing Audit Sampling and Controls